 Some vloggers have no problem spending an hour talking while others prefer to have entire scripts to follow.
 You may lie somewhere in the middle and prefer to follow a general outline.
 An outline will make it easier to appear natural on camera, rather than looking like you’re just reading.
 If you mess up while filming, the great news is that you can always go back and edit it out.

-If you’re talking for 3 minutes, that’s roughly 500 written words.
+If you’re talking for three minutes, that’s roughly 500 written words.
 This means if you’re writing down every single word that you want to say, you’re spending an unnecessary amount of time preparing.
 If you follow a basic outline, you can fill in the gaps.
 You’ll find this much easier the more you do it, so practice writing your outline now and ad-libbing the rest.

 The outline should flow naturally through a sequence of events.
 You’ll start with an introduction that tells them who you are, why you’re vlogging, and what the audience will gain by watching the video.
 Your intro should be relatively quick.
 Otherwise, viewers will likely navigate away from your video if it takes too long to get to the meat.
 Typically, this is less than 15 seconds.